wiwianquek/typeracingmouse/README.md

 # Typing Racing Mouse
-Welcome to the Typing Race Game!
-Challenge yourself with dynamic typing tests while being chased by a cat.
+Welcome to the Typing Racing Mouse Game!
+Challenge yourself with dynamic typing test and not letting the cat reach the finish line first!

+![Figma Design]
+(<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FMEq6Phdkyy3dceOgdBrlEn%2FType-Racing-Mouse%3Ftype%3Dwhiteboard%26node-id%3D0%253A1%26t%3DZBKBAXBA1guzeqs7-1" allowfullscreen></iframe>)

 ## Overview
 This game fetches random quotes from the Quotable API and tasks the player with typing out the quote as quickly and accurately as possible.
 With every correct quote typed, the player progresses to the next level.
 But there's a twist – a cat is chasing after you, and with each level, its speed increases.
-Can you type fast enough to outrun the cat?
+Can you type fast enough to outrun the cat and before the cat reaches the end first?

 ## Features
 Dynamic Quotes: Every level challenges you with a new random quote.